’90 Day Fiancé’ Star Luis Mendez Says He’s Been Deported And Living In The Dominican Republic

 But all in all, it’s true that Luis didn’t even interview for a green card.
 The divorce was finalized in May, meaning that it’s highly unlikely that Luis got a green card to stay in the United States.

 About a month ago, In Touch Weekly reported that Luis was still in America, likely living in Elizabeth, NJ.
 His location was assumed because he geo-tagged an Instagram video with the NJ location.
-At that time, the only way that Luis could have qualified for a green card regardless of the divorce, is if Molly subjected him to domestic abuse.
+At that time, the only way that Luis could have qualified for a green card regardless of the divorce is if Molly subjected him to domestic abuse.

 Don't know if it's true, but . . .https://t.co/JiBq8Lnav5#90DayFiance #90DayFianceHappilyEverAfter